jrpanchal/jrpanchal/README.md

 ### Jesal Panchal

-I am a recent grad from Hult International Business School.
-Passionate about making a change in the beauty industry.
+I am a recent grad from Hult International Business School as a internation business and business analytics masters.
+Previously studied graphic communications with a concentration in management.
+Passionate about allowing data to tell the story and providing better business decisions.

-- 👋 Hi, I’m @jrpanchal
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I am focusing on Tableau and python for the time being.
+If you're looking to collaborate feel free to contact me via Linkedin.

+Thank you,
+Jesal

 <!---
 jrpanchal/jrpanchal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.